toxicity1985/atoum-documentation/source/en/option_cli.rst

 -m <class::method> / --methods <class::methods>
 ===============================================

-This option allows you to filter the classes and methods to launch.
+This option lets you filter the classes and methods to launch.

 .. code-block:: shell